duzzisantos/sales-tax/README.md

   - HTML
 # JavaScript Version of the application
   ## Content
-  - HTML inputs are used to collect integer values, so that when the document.getElementById method is called, we can extract the values from the input elements.
+  - HTML inputs are used to collect integer values, so that when the input listens to an event - onChange, and the document.getElementById method is called, we can extract the values from the input elements.
-  - Each input element with its value is declared as a variable, so that when math operations like  /, +, * or - perfomed, the user can see the results displayed on the receipt area.
+  - Each input element with its value is declared as a variable, so that when math operations like  /, +, * or - are perfomed, the user can see the results displayed on the receipt area.
   - Tax plus original price is rounded to the nearest 0.05 using the Math.ceil() method and the toFixed() method.
 In this case, toFixed(2), to round to two decimal places.
   - Performing any calculation requires that the variables for the various tax conditions are stated( basic tax = 10%, import duty = 5%, basic tax + import duty = 15%, no tax = 0).
   - For every tax calculation, the program multiplies the tax rate by the product price all over 100: that is tax contribution = (tax rate * product price) / 100.
 Add this to the original price, and we have the gross price.
   - The total sales tax calculates all the individual sales taxes
-  - The total price is the sum of all the the indicidual gross prices per item in the goods basket.
+  - The total price is the sum of all the the individual gross prices per item in the goods basket.

+# Python version of the application
+  ## Content
+  - This utilises python input functions that are supposed to print product item and price text in the output.
+  - The tax rates are declared as variables, and the different products with the prices are declared as variables.
+  - Math operations are performed within individual application functions by using the necessary tax and product price variables, considering the tax conditions earlier stated.
+  - We use the format() and math.ciel() methods to round up the numbers to their nearest 0.05.
+To acheive this, we must pass ".2f" as an argument in the format() method.
+It is also important to cast the formatted data as a float type, for easier calculation, and avoidance of errors.
+  - Each result is printed sequentally, based on the order of their input, and thus, we have a receipt.